atrisha/atrisha.github.io/_pages/about.md

 ### *I am currently recruiting graduate students (Masters and PhD) to work on the above mentioned areas.
 Students from all backgrounds are encouraged to apply.
 Familiarity with preliminary literature on multiagent systems is an advantage.
 Please email me with a research statement and CV if you are interested in pursuing research-based fully funded graduate program at Western.*
 ---

-## Bio
+## Short Bio

 I received my PhD from the [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the University of Waterloo, where I was supervised by [Prof. Krzysztof Czarnecki](https://uwaterloo.ca/electrical-computer-engineering/profile/k2czarne) and worked closely with [Prof. Kate Larson](https://en.wikipedia.org/wiki/Kate_Larson_(computer_scientist)).
+During this time, I was part of the team behind one of the first self-driving cars on Canadian roads (autonomoose).
 Following this, I was a postdoctoral fellow for two years at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca) at the University of Toronto in [Prof. Gillian Hadfield](https://en.wikipedia.org/wiki/Gillian_Hadfield)'s group and a research associate with the Vector Institute for Artificial Intelligence.
 Prior to starting grad school, I spent eight years working in industry.

 ---